w3c/wot-discovery/explainer/Explainer.md

 URL convention based only on the base IP address of the Thing.
 In this exploration mechanism, however, the Thing itself is responsible for managing authentication and authorization, so it is only suitable for a small number of users and for managing a small number of devices.
-This is also an optional feature.
+This is an optional feature.
 It is also worth noting that it only applies to "greenfield" devices built from the outset to support the Web of Things.
 For "brownfield" devices the TD describing how to access a devices must be obtained elsewhere.